 [Klik hier voor de Nederlandse versie van deze post]

-We humans are not who we thought we were, not nearly as rational, special and intentional as we imagined ourselves to be.
+We humans are not who we thought we were, not nearly as rational, unique and intentional as we imagined ourselves to be.
 Instead, we are intrinsically connected with all the life around us.
 Which ethics would be appropriate if the current ethical approaches are based on outdated ideas?
-Do we have to have ecological ethics in which people are just a part, next to everything that also lives and moves.
-Not in every regard, I think, modern thinking has produced an ethical and political system that enables us to make autonomous collective choices in a democratic way – something we need to maintain.
+Do we have to have ecological ethics in which people are just a part, next to everything that also lives and moves?
+Not in every regard, I think, modern thinking has produced an ethical and political system that enables us to make autonomous collective choices democratically – something we need to maintain.
 On the other hand, this system is based entirely on language, while ecological ethics would also require the voiceless to have their say.
-There is no simple answer, trade-offs between anthropocentric and ecological approaches remain inevitable.
+There is no simple answer; trade-offs between anthropocentric and ecological approaches remain inevitable.

-Ethicists are mainly concerned with relationships between people, relationships between people and non-people are of secondary importance.
-But humans are by no means singular organisms; we are symbiotic beings consisting of humans and microbiomes, the latter consisting of billions of bacteria, fungi and yeasts.
-That microbiome may have more cells than there are body cells and it plays a role in almost all bodily processes.
+Ethicists are mainly concerned with relationships between people; connections between people and non-people are of secondary importance.
+But humans are by no means singular organisms; we are symbiotic beings consisting of humans and microbiomes, the latter composed of billions of bacteria, fungi and yeasts.
+That microbiome may have more cells than body cells and plays a role in almost all bodily processes.

 In addition to ecosystems in themselves, people are also part of ecosystems in which everything is connected with everything.
 And all this is again part of a biosphere, a belt of about 10 kilometers that spans the earth and in which, as far as we know, all the life of the universe resides.

 Our actions affect all that life, and it would be hubris to restrict ethics to humans.
 Instead of anthropocentric ethics, we should develop ecological ethics in which the connections between humans and their environment are central.